La Crosse property owners to see increase in property values after city-wide revaluation

 The revaluation brings the city into compliance with state statute which requires that all properties be assessed within 10% of market value once every five years.
 This means the values of properties in the city must fit within a range that matches the going rate for similar properties.

-Mayor Mitch Reynolds said that property taxes are likely not to increase, even with the property value increase.
+At the city council meeting last Thursday, Mayor Mitch Reynolds said it's unlikely that property taxes will increase – even if the property value increased – due to the change in city tax rate.
 At a Board of Estimates meeting in Sept., it was outlined that the budget would drop the city’s tax rate by nearly 19% next year.

 People are also reading…